-Former Major League pitcher Gene Stechschulte is in his fifth season as head baseball coach at Ohio Northern University.
+Former Major League pitcher Gene Stechschulte is in his sixth season as head baseball coach at Ohio Northern University.

 Stechschulte is the 24th head coach in ONU baseball history, but is just the fifth head coach since 1971.

-Last season, Stechschulte led the Polar Bears to a 30-9 record, a 12-6 mark and a second place finish in the OAC and a national ranking as high as No. 16.
+Last season, Stechschulte led the Polar Bears to a 21-16 record, a 9-9 mark and a fifth place finish in the OAC.

-The Polar Bears set a school record with 58 victories in the past two seasons.
+The Polar Bears set a school record with 58 victories during the 2014 and 2015 seasons.

 The Kalida native enjoyed a 4-year career with the St. Louis Cardinals from 2000-03 after an All-American career at Ashland University.